 Matthew Wilson '24 is a politics major at Princeton.
 He is originally from Virginia.
 On campus, he is the Chairman of the Undergraduate Honor Committee, the Treasurer of Princeton's Catholic campus ministry, a Research Assistant in the Politics Department, and an Undergraduate Fellow in the James Madison Program.
 He has also served as a Community Action Orientation Leader and as the Cliosophic Party chairman of the American Whig-Cliosophic Society.

 Ethan Hicks '26 is studying economics from the small town of Perry, OH.

-Myles McKnight is a senior studying political theory.
-He is the President Emeritus of the Princeton Open Campus Coalition, a student group advocating for academic freedom and robust campus discourse.
-He serves as the Managing Editor of the Princeton Legal Journal and as an editor for the Princeton Tory.
-He is also a Co-Founder of the Princeton Rose Castle Society, an interfaith and inter-political dialogue forum.
+Myles McKnight, who graduated from Princeton in 2023, is now Public Discourse Fellow at the Witherspoon Institute and Research Assistant to Professor Robert George.
+As a student, he studied political theory and was the President Emeritus of the Princeton Open Campus Coalition, a student group advocating for academic freedom and robust campus discourse.
+He also served as the Managing Editor of the Princeton Legal Journal and as an editor for the Princeton Tory.
+He is a Co-Founder of the Princeton Rose Castle Society, an interfaith and inter-political dialogue forum.
 He recently won a Barry Scholarship for graduate study at the University of Oxford and was elected early to Phi Beta Kappa.
 He is an accomplished violinist, having given concerts and recitals around the world.